-Rings: Our American-machined rings are strong and stable, made of 6061-T6 aluminum, and precision CNC-machined to exact tolerance.
+Rings: Our CNC machined rings are strong and stable, made of 6061-T6 aluminum.
 Cast rings can break; our rings never do.

 Rail and Case: Each telescope comes with our Losmandy-Style 13" D plate and a heavy-duty, American-made, roadie-style case with wheels, a handle, and solid 3/8" plywood walls.
 This is a durable and strongly-padded hard case; it is not the typical cheap import case.

-Air-spaced 152 mm, 1200 mm focal length (f-7.9) fully multi-coated, apochromatic triplet using a combination of Ohara FPL-53 extra low-dispersion center element with a Lanthanum rear element.
+Air-spaced 152 mm, 1200 mm focal length (approximately f-8) fully multi-coated, apochromatic triplet using a combination of Ohara FPL-53 extra low-dispersion center element with a Lanthanum rear element.

 All aluminum, Instrument White, fully baffled, 6 1/8" diameter tube.
 Telescope is 44 1/2" long with dew shield retracted and 52" long when extended.

 Retracting aluminum dew shield with a 7.33" diameter and 11 3/4" total length.
 Instrument White color, laser logo engraving, and black anodized aluminum fittings.

 Optical tube assembly is 23.2 pounds.
 With rings and TP-13 Losmandy style rail added, the total weight is 27 pounds.

 Your choice of either the Feather Touch 3.5" focuser or the Moonlight Nightcrawler 3.5" focuser.